Student Chamber Ensembles

 Black Music Ensemble

 Black Music Ensemble is a small, audition-only collection of vocalists and instrumentalists devoted to studying the music of black composers, especially jazz composers.
-This ensemble was founded by now-retired director Richard Davis and is now a registered student organization.
-The rehearsals emphasize simplicity, teamwork, improvisational techniques, and an understanding of historical context.
+This ensemble was founded by now-retired Prof. Richard Davis and is currently a registered student organization.
+Its rehearsals emphasize simplicity, teamwork, improvisational techniques, and an understanding of historical context.
 BME performs twice each semester.

 1 credit; Course number 660-266